-The Clean Athletics approach will continue to engage athletes and their support personnel using the following methods;
+The Clean Athletics approach will continue to engage athletes and their support personnel using the following methods.

-- One-to-one ADAMS whereabouts induction - Regular presence of the Clean Athletics Education Coordinator at training venues - Major Games specific education - Education offered to athletes new to funding - Support and advice provided around the whereabouts submission deadlines - Education provided to Squads and Teams - Outreach at events - Identifying and offering education to athletes who are not yet funded, but who are likely to come into contact with the testing process, particularly those high performing Under 17 Age Group athletes invited to participate in the AASE programme. - Using Senior, experienced athletes in the delivery of education sessions - Integrating positive role models in media message campaigns and in promoting a positive "competing clean" culture. - Encourage the inclusion of Clean Athletics information on competition entry forms - Delivering key Clean Athletics messages at competitions, in warm-up areas and at training venues through the use of visual displays and announcements.
+- One-to-one ADAMS whereabouts induction

+- Regular presence of the Clean Athletics Team at training venues

+- Major Games specific education

+- Education offered to athletes new to funding

+- Support and advice provided around the whereabouts submission deadlines

+- Education provided to Squads and Teams

+- Outreach at events

+- Identifying and offering education to athletes who are not yet funded, but who are likely to encounter the testing process. - Using Senior, experienced athletes in the delivery of education sessions - Integrating positive role models in media message campaigns and in promoting a positive "competing clean" culture. - Encourage the inclusion of Clean Athletics information on competition entry forms - Delivering key Clean Athletics messages at competitions, in warm-up areas and at training venues using visual displays and announcements.

-The Clean Athletics Athlete Sub-Group will be invited to review these methods on an ongoing basis and to provide suggestions as to future practice
+The UKA Athlete Commission will review these methods on an ongoing basis and to provide suggestions as to future practice